officialdoniald/Xamarin.Android.SerialPort/README.md

 If you want to change some feature of the Serial Port, just clone this repo and change it.
 In the SerialPort project you have to go to the SerialPortWrapper folder and the SerialPort.cs.

-After the update you have to Rebuild, and if you want to use the rerecently updatet SerialPort class, you have to add the dll (from bin/Release or Debug) to the target Project.
+After the update you have to Rebuild, and if you want to use the recently updatet SerialPort class, you have to add the dll (from bin/Release or Debug) to the target Project.

 If you want to create your own SerialPort wrapper just go to https://github.com/chzhong/serial-android and open this project to Android Studio.
 Create .aar file with grandle: go to grandle tab on the right of the Android Studio (:libserial/build/), select the package and search for clean (double click) and search for assembleRelease (double click).